Who are the courses for?

 Who can join AISH?

 Membership is open to Heads and Deputy Heads of International Schools.
+We also have Associate Memberships for those who aspire toward the Headship.

 The online Leadership Series is open, however, to any school leader.